 Rough and rugged Tajikistan is a place where few travellers venture.
 The Pamir Highway (M41) is the second highest road on earth (next to the Karakorum in Pakistan) and the majority of the highway is in Tajikistan.
 Our journey takes us through some of the most impressive mountain ranges on earth - the scenery on this drive is spectacular.
 This epic road trip through the Pamirs involves staying in some very basic guesthouses in multi-share rooms, as well as extensive travel on varied terrain at high altitude.
-It is not for the faint-hearted and is ASA's first tour with a physical endurance level rated as 7 flags.
+It is not for the faint-hearted and is considered ASA's most challenging tour.
 All participants will be required to consult with their GP to confirm they are fit to travel.

-- This tour is led by Central Asian archaeologist, Dr Katie Campbell, with the assistance of Russell Casey. - Journey through spectacular landscapes of glacial lakes, colourful meadows of flowers, turquoise alpine rivers, and stark mountain crags. - Explore the UNESCO World Heritage Site of Penjikent, Central Asia's 'Pompeii', an ancient Sogdian Silk Road city destroyed by Arabs in the 8th century AD. - Engage with the unique culture and beliefs of the blonde-haired and blue-eyed Pamiri Tajiks: Ismaili followers of the Agha Khan, descendants of the fabled medieval 'Assassins' as well as the original inhabitants of Central Asia. - Gaze upon the largest ancient reclining Buddha west of China and wander through cosmopolitan towns where once throve Buddhism, Christianity, Zoroastrianism, Hinduism, and Judaism. - Engage with the glorious history of the ancient Silk Roads in the ancient bazaars of Khojand, Istaravshan and Osh. - Visit the UNESCO World Heritage Site of Sarazm; one of the world's earliest towns linking India, Mesopotamia, Egypt, China, with Central Asia 5000 years ago. - Explore seven millennia of artistic and cultural endeavour in Central Asia, including bright frescoes from Penjikent, ancient nomadic jewellery, eerie stone-carved nomad grave markers and the golden 'Princess of Sarazm' at Dushanbe's Museum of National Antiquities. - Follow Marco Polo's route to Xanadu, through the land of lapis lazuli and Wakhan nomads. - Travel through gorgeous valleys in the High Pamirs to ancient fortresses, abandoned 2000 years ago. - Follow the Russian Imperial and Soviet history of Central Asia and how these shaped our modern world. - Travel through the dramatic setting of the chapters of 'The Great Game', in which British and Russian spies and adventurers jostled for control on the Roof of the World. - Follow Kyrgyz tranhumants (seasonal nomads) with their great herds of horses and sheep across alpine summer pastures of the Suusamyr Valley, full of herbs and wildflowers.
+- This tour is led by independent researcher, author of the Bradt guide to Tajikistan, and Chairman of the Royal Society for Asian Affairs, Sophie Ibbotson.
+Sophie will be assisted by Russell Casey who coled this tour in 2018. - Journey through spectacular landscapes of glacial lakes, colourful meadows of flowers, turquoise alpine rivers, and stark mountain crags. - Explore the UNESCO World Heritage Site of Penjikent, Central Asia's 'Pompeii', an ancient Sogdian Silk Road city destroyed by Arabs in the 8th century AD. - Engage with the unique culture and beliefs of both the majority Tajiks and the smaller Pamiri community, who are Ismaili followers of the Aga Khan, descendants of the fabled medieval 'Assassins'. - Gaze upon the largest ancient reclining Buddha west of China and wander through cosmopolitan towns where once throve Buddhism, Christianity, Zoroastrianism, Hinduism, and Judaism. - Engage with the glorious history of the ancient Silk Roads in the ancient bazaars of Khojand, Istaravshan and - Visit the UNESCO World Heritage Site of Sarazm; one of the world's earliest towns linking India, Mesopotamia, Egypt, China, with Central Asia 5000 years ago. - Explore seven millennia of artistic and cultural endeavour in Central Asia, including bright frescoes from Penjikent, ancient nomadic jewellery, eerie stone-carved nomad grave markers and the golden'Princess of Sarazm' at Dushanbe's Museum of National Antiquities. - Follow Marco Polo's route to Xanadu, along the River Oxus and through the lands of the Wakhi and Kyrgyz nomads. - Travel through gorgeous valleys in the High Pamirs to ancient fortresses, abandoned 2000 years ago. - Visit Castle Karon, the 'Machu Picchu of Tajikistan'.
+This lost city, discovered in 2012, once provided accommodation for merchants travelling on the Silk Road to Khorog. - Follow the Russian Imperial and Soviet history of Central Asia, including the action-packed chapters known as 'The Great Game', in which British and Russian spies and adventurers jostled for control on the Roof of the World. - Discover the ancient city of Osh, one of the oldest settlements in Central Asia and the location of the only UNESCO World Heritage Site entirely within Kyrgyzstan, the holy mountain and place of pilgrimage known as Sulaiman Too (The Throne of Solomon). - Follow Kyrgyz tranhumants (seasonal nomads) with their great herds of horses and sheep across alpine summer pastures of the Suusamyr Valley, full of herbs and wildflowers, and through the striking Chychkan Gorge and Ala-Archa Canyon. - End your tour in Bishkek, Kyrgyzstan's lively capital city, with a farewell dinner serenaded by professional opera singers and musicians.